CULTURE INCORPORATED

 THOUGHTFUL WORK, DONE PROPERLY

-My role is to help leaders make sense of what’s really happening beneath the surface – and support them to act on it in ways that are practical, proportionate and human.
+Our role is to help leaders make sense of what’s really happening beneath the surface and support them in responding in ways that are practical, proportionate and human.

-I work alongside, not above or at arm’s length.
+We work alongside you, not above or at arm’s length.

 - calm in complexity